sagemath/trac_to_gh/Issue 8488.md

 # Issue 8488: Add support for @interact to the Sage library and module for a library of interacts

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8488

 Original creator: was